IBM/wx-ibmcloud-solutions-scc/docs/lab/1_1-nav-rag-tile.md

 Security and Compliance
 * **Encryption and Key Management:** Secure data with Key Protect and Secret Manager.
-* **Compliance and Monitoring:** Use Activity Tracker, Logging, Monitoring, and SCC for compliance and monitoring.
+* **Compliance and Monitoring:** Use Logging, Monitoring, and SCC for compliance and monitoring.